rizemon/tp/docs/UserGuide.md

 ## List of Available Modules

+> :information_source: These are some of the more common encoding/decoding/cipher methods that can be found in CTF competitions.

 1. Base64
    1. `base64encode` - Encodes the data using base64 format
    2. `base64decode` - Decodes the data using base64 format